ehrpg/rules/docs/vessellist.md

 - Speed: 2
 - Armour: Small Armour MK II
 - Shields: None
-- Modules (Small): Sublight Engine, Canon MK I, Gatling MK I, Sensor Array MK I, Power Core MK I
+- Modules (Small): Sublight Engine MK I, Canon MK I, Gatling MK I, Sensor Array MK I, Power Core MK I

 The T-150 is one of the most modern and deadly assualt tanks available.
 It can be operated by a crew of two, or by an AI.
 It uses four legs to walk and